& In/Between - Still from performance documentation at the Torpedo Factory Art Center, in 2015.

 jrroykovich [at] gmail [dot] com

-JR Roykovich is a conceptual and research based artist working In/Between New York, Washington DC, Minneapolis and now the Houston Metro area.
-Roykovich received a MFA in Visual Art from the Mason Gross School of the Arts at Rutgers University in 2014, having been awarded the Ray Stark Film Prize and the Brovero Photography Prize.
-Prior, Roykovich received a BFA in Art and Visual Technology cum laude and with departmental honors from George Mason University in Fairfax, Virginia in 2011.
-Roykovich’s current practice investigates the geographic and metaphorical spaces created at the intersections of Mystery, Queerness and The Sublime.
-In that, Roykovich explores relationships with one's specific location, intersected with the psychic history that resides in that site.
+JR Roykovich (JRR) is a conceptual and research based artist working In/Between New York, Washington DC, Minneapolis and now the Houston Metro area.
+JRR received a MFA in Visual Art from the Mason Gross School of the Arts at Rutgers University in 2014, having been awarded the Ray Stark Film Prize and the Brovero Photography Prize.
+Prior, JRR received a BFA in Art and Visual Technology cum laude and with departmental honors from George Mason University in Fairfax, Virginia in 2011.
+JRR’s current practice investigates the geographic and metaphorical spaces created at the intersections of Mystery, Queerness and The Sublime.
+In that, JRR explores relationships with one's specific location, intersected with the psychic history that resides in that site.
 This happens primarily through lens-based research that explores the spatial exchanges between existing entities at those locations while documenting geo-spectral networked and system based transferences.
 This research results in immersive installations using photographs, drawings, performances, video and found objects.
-Roykovich’s work has been shown throughout the United States, internationally and is the collections of various private and public institutions.
+JRR’s work has been shown throughout the United States, internationally and is the collections of various private and public institutions.

 Artist's Statement: